Reflecting Upon Irreducible Mind

 count on nature's making the next step, making the choice that you

-believe it will (and just by the way, you are most likely not always
+believe it will (and just by the way, you are most likely not

-that is, to a certain extent, what natural
+about.
+And that is, to a certain extent, what natural

 genetic engineering is about too.
-On the one hand, this talk from me
+On the one hand, this talk from

-to enlarge our perspective on the subject.
+try to enlarge our perspective on the subject.

-Julio says that "he doesn't know any" demand of the enviroment in
+Julio says that "he doesn't know any" demand of the enviroment

-case of evolution, but in my post a put a link about it.
+in case of evolution, but in my post a put a link about it.
 A quote this

 contemporary